-OstDok focuses on the history, politics, philology and culture of the countries of Eastern, Central Eastern and Southeastern Europe - regardless of the reference period and publication language.
+OstDok focuses on the history, politics, philology and culture of the countries of Eastern, Central Eastern and Southeastern Europe – regardless of the reference period or publication language.

-OstDok makes many resources available to scholars and scientists electronically in Open Access for the first time: over 9,000 copyright-protected publications from the twentieth and twenty-first centuries as well as a large number of titles in the public domain, mainly from the eighteenth and nineteenth centuries, but also from earlier periods.
+OstDok makes resources available to scholars and scientists electronically and in open access, many for the first time.
+These include over 9,000 copyright-protected publications from the twentieth and twenty-first centuries as well as a large number of titles in the public domain, mainly from the eighteenth and nineteenth centuries, but also from earlier periods.

 The following digital series are originally published electronically or as hybrid series on OstDok:

 Issues of the following journals (with the exception of the two most recent volumes) are available via OstDok in open access format:

 The following publication series which are still subject to copyright are only accessible on OstDok in open access format: